devilsray/ArduinoFader/README.md

 ## Cons:

-* when _sleep_ is used in main class, then the regulation process is brken during this time
+* when _sleep_ is used in main class, then the regulation process is broken during this time

 ## Usage: